 For more information, to reserve your plot or to volunteer, please contact:

-– The Cranford Environmental Commission recently released its Annual Report for 2012.
+Cranford, NJ - The Cranford Environmental Commission recently released its Annual Report for 2014.
 Nelson Dittmar, Chair of the Commission, says, “We are very proud of our accomplishments this year, believing that, in a small way, they have enhanced the quality of life and the environment in Cranford.
-We are very grateful for the support of the Township Committee, in particular our liaison, Ed O’Malley.”
+We are very grateful for the support of the Township Committee.”

-Mygreencranford.com serves as a resource guide for residents for issues relating to the environment, energy-savings ideas, and environmental events.
+Mygreencranford.org serves as a resource guide for residents for issues relating to the environment, energy-savings ideas, and environmental events.
 There is a resource page with links to helpful green web sites.
-Visitors have the option to sign up for the e-mail newsletter, which offers monthly tips and news.
-The Association of New Jersey Environmental Commissions awarded us one of its Environmental Achievement awards for the quality of our site.
+Visitors have the option to sign up for the e-mail newsletter, which offers tips and news.
+Our related Facebook page offers a wide range of information and news.

-In conclusion, Dittmar noted, “I am looking forward to continuing many of these programs in 2013 and starting new ones.
-Anyone interested in the Commission can send an e-mail message to me at email@example.com or come to our next meeting on February 4 at 7:30 at the Community Center.
+In conclusion, Dittmar noted, “I am looking forward to continuing many of these programs in 2015 and starting new ones.
+Anyone interested in the Commission can send an e-mail message to me at email@example.com or come to our next meeting on Feb.
+2 at 7:30 p.m. at the Community Center.
 To read the Annual Report, please visit our web site at www.mygreencranford.org